guaxinim/testDSWeb/README.md

-testWeb
+testDSWeb
 =======

-This is a bootstrap project to test some datasource functionalities in clients appservers
+This is a project for proof of concepts of datasource functionalities in clients appservers